fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common_columns.md

 {% docs umau_value %}

-The unique monthly active user value for the installation (i.e., the value of the metric flagged as UMAU)
+The unique monthly active user (UMAU) value for the installation (i.e., the value of the metric flagged as UMAU)

 {% enddocs %}